 These are only some of the questions covering the most common school website content.
 We’ll do our best to help you understand and address ADA issues whether or not you purchase our ADA Service plan.
 The plan just gets you more proactive services like monthly or quarterly scans and a report showing non-compliant content.

 Are we as a school going to be fined if a form (for example) doesn't meet their requirements?

 It is possible.
 The OCR is looking for schools/district that have a proactive plan in place to achieve and maintain compliance.
 Those that do not, are more likely to have an OCR complaint filed against them, have a site-audit performed, and depending on the results of the audit, given a very short time to make the required changes or be subject to fines and/or lawsuits.

 Who's responsible for knowing all of this and making sure we are compliant?

 Legal responsibility falls on to the school/district.
 Campus Suite is here to help empower you.

-We believe OCR is regionalized and work with a state's DOE, but this is new for everyone and we are learning more each day ourself.
+We believe OCR is regionalized and works with a state's DOE, but this is new for everyone and we are learning more each day ourselves.
 The guidelines originate from the government, enforcement (in the form of filing complaints) and is done by both governmental organizations and private citizens (see private citizen's example here).

 Campus Suite is proactively addressing ADA Compliance with our current and future customers.